DEPSTRCZ/MONAQ/README.md

 2.1. **Setting up sample data for database.**:
   - Connect to your database.
   - Run/Import the `sample-data.sql`
-  > That can be odne using HeidiSQL, DBeaver (Or the included PhpMyAdmin that can be enabled in `docker-compose.yml`
+  > That can be done using HeidiSQL, DBeaver (Or the included PhpMyAdmin that can be enabled in `docker-compose.yml`

+  > [!TIP]
+  > You can also uncomment phpmyadmin to make importing the DB easier.

 ## Running
 ```bash